 “I only started writing songs because no one ever mailed me a certified letter saying I couldn’t.” – MP

 He believes and teaches that everyone can be a creative genius.

 |I am very excited to report I have a song on the new CD by Texas based singer/songwriter Wake Eastman. (http://www.wakeeastman.com) The CD is titled “Crazy Moon.”
 Please buy the CD or download it on CD Baby.
 My cut is track # 7 “Take a Right at Amarillo” (co-written with Wake). https://store.cdbaby.com/cd/wakeeastman3|

 Below are testimonials from my Michael Porter’s “Wagon Wheel Method of Songwriting” workshops.
-Watch for my announcement for the next one coming Summer 2016.
+Watch for announcements for future workshops!

 ” Just got back from a songwriter workshop put on by Michael Porter.
 Excellent info and great technique!” – Steve Collins (member of Memphis Songwriters Association) http://stevecollinsfunny.com/

 “The October 5 workshop was so refreshing and educational!
 Michael’s presentation of the Wagon Wheel methodology showed me a new approach to songwriting that I can put to use at once, and escape the woes of writer’s block.
 Great job, Michael!” – Clement Griffin, President of Clement Griffin Music Group http://www.ClementGriffinMusicGroup.com